ruurdk/recloud-test/README.md

 Go into the automation folder and 'terraform apply'.
 Note that this may on the first run take 10-15 minutes as dedicated infrastructure is provisioned.
 Changes to databases & configuration will be much quicker afterwards.

-### Run scripts
+### Set-up data & Indices

+For local testing/demo, read [this](data/README.md).

-Go into the scripts folder and run the scripts against the public endpoint.
+For remote (at scale) setup, do the same as above, but with Faker and RedisInsight against the public endpoint.